eclipsesource/tabris-js/doc/animations.md

     - *reverse*: plays the animation backwards if set to `true`
     - *name*: an arbitrary string that may be used to identify the animation in an animation event.

-The animate method returns the widget itself, supporting call chaining.
 Each animate call will be followed by up to two events fired on the widget:

 - *animationstart*: Fired once the animation begins, i.e. after the time specified in `delay`, or immediately on calling `animate`.
 - *animationend*: Fired after the animation finishes.
 Not fired if the widget is disposed before that.